-How to Pick the Right Hair Color for Your Skin Tone
+A Foolproof Guide to Choosing the Best Hair Color for Your Skin Tone

 Deciding between blond, brown, and red is tough enough without considering the spectrum of tones that exist within those hues.
 And then you have to think which of those shades works best for your complexion?
 (Can we take a nap now?)

-But understanding the nuances of tone can actually make the difference between choosing a good hair color and your most flattering one ever—and with a little crash course, it's actually not that hard to figure out.
+But understanding the nuances of tone can make the difference between choosing a good hair color and your most flattering one ever—and with a little crash course, it's not as difficult as you think.
 "It's all about placement, saturation, and what undertones in your skin you'd like to emphasize," says Roxie Darling, coloring guru at New York City's Hairstory.
 "The decision you and your colorists have to make is which color you would like to bring out in your face."

-But it helps when you have a basic knowledge of what cool versus warm hair shades actually look like as well as an understanding of your skin's coloring to begin with.
+But it helps to have a basic knowledge of what cool tones and warm tones look like, as well as an understanding of your skin's coloring to begin with.
 Consider this your comprehensive, foolproof guide to finding the best hair color for your skin tone.

 Understanding Your Skin Tone